Cover Image for The Truth About the Future of Berkshire Hathaway Stock (and Why I’m Not Worried)

 For years, Berkshire's non-insurance operations have been run by Greg Abel, and its insurance empire by Ajit Jain.
 Buffett once said, “If Charlie, I, and Ajit are ever in a sinking boat, and you can only save one of us—swim to Ajit.”
 That's how much he values his leadership.

-But when Buffett officially retires at the end of 2025, it’s Greg Abel who will step in as CEO.
+But Buffett officially retired at the end of 2025, it's Greg Abel who stepped in as CEO.
 Abel has been with Berkshire since 2000, when it acquired MidAmerican Energy, and has proven himself a disciplined, long-term operator.

 In Buffett's own words, Berkshire's businesses are already “run by extraordinary managers” who don't need micromanaging.
 That culture of independence and trust is why Berkshire's transition is smoother than most corporate handoffs.